CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/SYS.3.2.4 Android.txt

 With the operating system, manufacturers often ship deeply integrated and pre-installed apps (such as the Play Store and associated Play Services) and interfaces to third-party services (Twitter, Facebook, etc.).
 Some of these apps can not be removed by the user.
 This increases the attack surface of the Android operating system.
 The non-erasable or non-configurable interfaces are often not desired in institutions.

-Overall, the deep integration of apps and third-party interfaces increases the risk that the device will be infected with malware or that an attacker could gain unauthorized access.
+Overall, the deep integration of apps and third-party interfaces increases the risk that the device will become infected with malicious software or that an attacker may gain unauthorized access.
 The protection of data on the device decreases.

 3 requirements
 ---------------